-If you read our blog post “What is Customer Segmentation?” you learned that market segmentation is a technique where existing customers are split into groups based on similar attributes or affinities.
-It covered a range of methodologies for segmentation including demographic, firmographic, psychographic, needs-based, and more.
+If you read our blog post “What is Customer Segmentation?,” you learned that market segmentation is a technique where existing customers are split into groups based on similar attributes or affinities.
+It covered a range of methodologies for market segmentation including demographic segmentation, firmographic segmentation, psychographic segmentation, needs-based segmentation and more.

-But one of these techniques, behavioral segmentation, is so powerful, so interesting and so seemingly difficult to achieve (but it’s not!)—that it merits drilling down a little deeper.
+But one marketing strategy in particular, behavioral segmentation, is so powerful, so interesting and so seemingly difficult to achieve (even though it’s not!) that it merits drilling down a little deeper.

 What is Behavioral Segmentation?